anilzen/QTHub/content/authors/Deffner/_index.md

 ---
 # Display name
-title: Nicole Yunger Halpern
+title: Sebastian Deffner

-weight: 20
+weight: 15

 # Username (this should match the folder name)
 # authors: